 Popups are not just for delivering coupons and discount codes.
 You can embed surveys in your popups and easily collect data from your audience.
 You can even gather your users’ contact information by integrating relevant fields into them.

-- They help convert more website visitors
+- They help notify the visitors

 At this point, we’re not aliens to the fact that popups hold a bad reputation.
 This is why they create a holo perception amongst the visitors where they automatically consider the popup bad as soon as they see it before even considering the value it may add.

 - They are not safe from ad blockers

 A huge disadvantage of popups is that many ad blockers tend to block the script that deploys popups on the website, and there is no way around it.
 A ton of people use ad blockers, and there’s not much you can do about that.

 - Poorly designed or ill-timed popups can be irritating and drive users away

 Intrusive popups may cover important content, interrupt the user’s flow, or appear too frequently, leading to a negative user experience.
 If visitors feel bombarded with popups that offer little value or are difficult to close, they may become frustrated and leave the website altogether.